 * * *

-Fifteen years ago when I first started making this point, everyone argued with me.
+Decades ago when I first started making this point, everyone argued with me.
 Most patient safety advocates would declare, often angrily, that we had to keep cordial relations with health care professionals so that they would work with us.
-Others would assert that not all injuries are intentional (maybe in another fifteen years some will see why intentional injury is where we must start).
-But this year, 2013, a patient safety advocate with whom I had been communicating for at least five years became the first person to read something I’d written about what is wrong with pretending it’s all errors and virtually slap his forehead over how obvious this is and yet he’d never thought about it.
+Others would assert that not all injuries are intentional (maybe in another few decades some will see why intentional injury is where we must start).
+But then a patient safety advocate with whom I had been communicating for at least five years became the first person to read something I’d written about what is wrong with pretending it’s all errors and virtually slap his forehead over how obvious this is and yet he’d never thought about it.
 A few months later began a trickle of people learning about this page and sending me notes of agreement.
+A while after that I was trounced by people wanting me silenced.

-We have been in neutral – loud but making no difference in the numbers of bankruptcies, injuries and deaths – possibly because we were not talking about the real problems.
-Maybe we are about to start.
+Our transmission has been in neutral.
+Even when we rev our engine, we are loud but make no difference in the numbers of bankruptcies, injuries and deaths – possibly because we were not talking about the real problems.
+And trying to get people in medicine to do something about it all simply is wrong-headed.
+It is a failure to understand the problem.